veloren/book/src/players/userdata-folder-structure.md

 ## `profile.ron`

-Contains hotbar infomation, per-character and per-server.
+Contains hotbar information per-character and per-server.
 Should never need to be manually modified.

 ## `server/server_config/settings.ron`